webaxones/consistency/readme.txt

 = 1.8.0 =
 * Update: code refactoring (replace global variables with global context, some functions with custom hooks, and allow to process more blocks)

-= 1.7.1 =
-* Fix: Ensures in all cases to only use rules authorized by local parameters

-= 1.7.0 =
-* Add: Add the ability to display all correction rules regardless of the current locale with a filter (Consistency\only_show_locale_correction_rules)
-* Add: Prevents incompatible fixes from being enabled when locale limiting has been disabled by the filter
-* Add: Update readme

 See [changelog.txt](https://plugins.svn.wordpress.org/consistency/trunk/changelog.txt) for older changelog